SnigdhaPSharma/rockbuster-stealth-data-analysis/README.md

 _**Data exploration**_: The data was explored to understand its structure and identify any issues such as missing values or duplicates.
 _**Data cleaning**_: The data was cleaned to remove duplicates and missing values.
 _**Data analysis**_: The data was analyzed using SQL queries to extract insights about customer behavior, movie popularity, and rental trends.
+_**Data visualization**_: The data was visualized using Tableau to draw patterns and identify trends over the years.

 ## Key Questions and Objectives
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.